Chart Color Schemes

 Narrandera faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The university qualification rate in the area is 14.4%, significantly lower than NSW's average of 32.2%.
-Bachelor degrees are most common at 10.9%, followed by postgraduate qualifications at 2.0% and graduate diplomas at 1.5%.
+The area has university qualification rates of 14.4%, significantly lower than the NSW average of 32.2%.
+Bachelor degrees are most common at 10.9%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.5%).
 Vocational credentials are prevalent, with 37.4% of residents aged 15+ holding them, including advanced diplomas (8.5%) and certificates (28.9%).
-Educational participation is high, with 30.6% of residents currently enrolled in formal education: 13.0% in primary, 9.0% in secondary, and 2.1% pursuing tertiary education.
+Educational participation is high, with 30.6% of residents currently enrolled in formal education, including 13.0% in primary, 9.0% in secondary, and 2.1% in tertiary education.

 Frequently Asked Questions - Education